bgebhardt/osx_bin/README.md

 ```

 > Add all tools cloned directly from git.
 (Note these are also in the .gitignore).
 The proper way would be with [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), but I'm lazy at the moment.

+Run `brew install hub` to Add GitHub support to git on the command-line (https://hub.github.com/)

+In iTerm2 select iTerm2>Install Shell Integration  (see https://iterm2.com/documentation-shell-integration.html)

 **cask** for installing key mac apps